abbeyschu/RecipeProject2/README.md

 - Express
 - Node
 - Sequelize
+- Lazard

 # Installation
-Visit this link to view the recipe finder:
+Visit this link to view the app: https://recipe-search-project.herokuapp.com/

 # Instructions
 WHEN I enter a search input (example: lasagna)